 A typical laminated makeup would be 3 mm glass / 0.4 mm interlayer / 3 mm glass.
 This gives a final product that would be referred to as 6.4 laminated glass.

-Wired Glass (also called Pyroshield) as the name suggests, this glass has a wire grid embedded in to it.
+As the name suggests, this glass has a wire grid embedded in to it.
 Certain types of wired glass can satisfy the impact requirements for safety glass while giving a level of fire resistance.

-Where is safety glass required?
 Any glass in a door below 1500mm from the floor, and door side panels within 300mm of the door.
 Glass in windows or partitions below 800mm from the floor.
 If you have any questions please contact us for advice.